CreditCube Review: Read This Before You Borrow

 • According to CreditCube, there are no penalties for paying off your loan early

 • Additional fees of an undisclosed amount will be applied if you miss your payment due date.
-There is a $25 late fee if a payment fails due to insufficient funds or if your payment is dishonored by your financial institution.
+There is a $25 late fee if a payment fails due to insufficient funds or if your financial institution dishonors your payment.

 Online Reputation